Royal Palace of Caserta: The park

 The garden, a typical example of the Baroque extension of formal vistas, stretches for 120 ha, partly on hilly terrain.
 Its construction started in 1753, and it is also inspired by the park of Versailles.
 The park starts from the back façade of the palace, flanking a long alley with artificial fountains and cascades.
 There is a botanical garden called "The English Garden" in the upper part designed in the 1780s by Carlo Vanvitelli and the German-born botanist, nurseryman, and plantsman-designer, John Graefer, who was trained in London and recommended to Sir William Hamilton by Sir Joseph Banks.
 It is an early Continental example of an English garden in the svelte naturalistic taste of Capability Brown.

-The fountains and cascades, each filling a vasca (basin), with architecture and hydraulics by Luigi Vanvitelli at intervals along a wide straight canal that runs to the horizon, rivalled those at Peterhoff Palace outside St. Petersburg.
+The fountains and cascades, each filling a vasca (basin), with architecture and hydraulics by Luigi Vanvitelli at intervals along a wide straight canal that runs to the horizon.
 These include: